arshidkv12/mosquitto-plugin/README.md

 ## Documentation

 Authentication is working based on MYSQL users table.
 This plugin is checking username and password.
-Add username and password in users table.
+Add username and password in the users table.

 ACL: Add access details acls table.